 Halton Region has determined that the use of Part IV Risk Management Plan was the preferred policy direction to address this threat.
 Prohibition was not selected as a policy choice as it could create a number of non-conforming uses for the existing activities identified as a threat in Halton Region.
-A Part IV Risk Management Plan approach is recommended to ensure compliance with the requirements of the Technical Standards and Safety Act.
+A Part IV Risk Management Plan approach is recommended to ensure compliance with the requirements of the Technical Standards and Safety Act, 2000.

-The use of Land as Livestock Grazing or Pasturing Land, an Outdoor Confinement Area or a Farm Animal Yard these threats for any agricultural property is the development and implementation of a Nutrient Management Plan and/or Strategy.
-However, not all agricultural properties are subject to the Nutrient Management Act and therefore, are not required to have Nutrient Management Plans and/or Strategies.
-In addition, the Nutrient Management Act does not regulate livestock grazing or pasturing.
+The use of Land as Livestock Grazing or Pasturing Land, an Outdoor Confinement Area or a Farm Animal Yard

+Prohibition was not considered to manage these activities given the potential impacts it would have on Halton Region's agricultural community.
+The first choice to address these threats for any agricultural property is the development and implementation of a Nutrient Management Plan and/or Strategy.
+However, not all agricultural properties are subject to the Nutrient Management Act, 2002 and therefore, are not required to have Nutrient Management Plans and/or Strategies.
+In addition, the Nutrient Management Act, 2002 does not regulate livestock grazing or pasturing.
 Therefore, a Part IV Risk Management Plan is appropriate to address these activities.
 The Part IV Risk Management Plan could be scoped to the requirements of a Nutrient Management Plan/Strategy to ensure consistency within the agricultural community.